Ighina/FrequencyApp/README.md

 The app can be used directly online by using the online version of RStudio.
 In order to do so, then, go to [RStudio's cloud](https://rstudio.cloud/) and, if you don't have an account, create one.
 Once signed in, create a new project.
 Once inside the project you will see the RStudio console: install shiny with the following code **install.packages('shiny')** .
 Once shiny has been installed run the following code: **shiny::runGitHub('Ighina/FrequencyApp','Ighina')** .
 After having installed all the required packages, the app should appear on a new tab of your browser.
+Another simpler way to access the app is by going on its Internet location hosted by Shiny servers.
+RStudio/Shiny, in fact, also provide a free server hosting service on which to store Shiny Apps.
+By clicking <a href="https://iacopo-ghinassi.shinyapps.io/frequencyapp/">here</a> it should be possible to access such a webpage as hosted o their server.